hyperledger/fabric/docs/source/upgrading_your_network_tutorial.rst

   ===================== All GOOD, End-2-End UPGRADE Scenario execution completed =====================

-if you want to upgrade the network manually, simply run ``./byfn.sh -m down`` again and perform the steps up to -- but not including -- ``./byfn.sh upgrade -i 1.1.x``.
+if you want to upgrade the network manually, simply run ``./byfn.sh down`` again and perform the steps up to -- but not including -- ``./byfn.sh upgrade -i 1.1.x``.
 Then proceed to the next section.